BSc Chemistry Honours: Eligibility, Colleges, Salary & Career 2026

 BSc Chemistry Honours Subjects and Syllabus: Year-wise Breakdown

-The BSc Chemistry Honours program in India is a three-year undergraduate course offering a comprehensive understanding of chemistry and its applications.
+The BSc Chemistry Honours program in India is a three-year undergraduate course offering a full understanding of chemistry and its applications.
 The program is divided into six semesters, focusing on core subjects like Inorganic Chemistry, Organic Chemistry, and Physical Chemistry.
 Students can also choose from electives, including Mathematics, Physics, and Spectroscopy.
 Credit hours per subject typically range from 20 to 24 per semester.
 The table below details the syllabus for each semester, including core subjects, electives, and credit hours.

 | Year | Semester | Core Subjects | Elective Subjects | Credit Hours |